fingerprintjs/fingerprintjs-pro-vue/packages/fingerprintjs-pro-vue-v2/README.md

 };
 ```

-You can also check [example Nuxt Application](../../examples/nuxt-v2-example).
+You can also check the [example Nuxt Application](../../examples/nuxt-v2-example).

 ## Caching strategy

-:warning: **WARNING** If you use data from `extendedResult`, please pay additional attention to caching strategy.
+:warning: **WARNING** If you use data from the `extendedResult`, please pay additional attention to caching strategy.

 FingerprintJS Pro uses API calls as the basis for billing.
 Our [best practices](https://dev.fingerprintjs.com/docs/caching-visitor-information) strongly recommend using cache to
-optimise API calls rate.
+optimize API calls rate.
 The Library uses the SessionStorage cache strategy by default.

 Some fields from the [extendedResult](https://dev.fingerprintjs.com/docs/js-agent#extendedresult) (e.g `ip`
 or `lastSeenAt`) might change for the same visitor.
 If you need exact current data, it is recommended to
-pass `ignoreCache=true` inside `getVisitorData` function,
+pass `ignoreCache=true` inside the `getVisitorData` function,

 ## Support and feedback